-The purpose of this policy is to develop and maintain an awareness of the issues related to sun exposure between approximately May 1st and September 30th.
+- The purpose of this policy is to develop and maintain an awareness of the issues related to sun exposure between approximately May 1st and September 30th.
 When UVA and UVB rays are thought to be at their strongest.
-This policy also recognizes that bright winter and early spring days can also be problematic, so awareness and proactive decision making is key.

-In general, between May and September the children and staff should engage in outdoor programming before 11:00 am and after 3:00 pm only, except in unusual circumstances.
-Prior approval for planned outdoor activities between 11:00 am and 3:00 pm i.e. a field trip must be given by the Director or her designate.

-Whenever possible, the staff should encourage the children to play in shaded areas and should change the nature of play by adding more water play, quieter play opportunities, focused explorations, and less running/high activity play.
-An outdoor drinking water station will always be available and children will be encouraged to drink.
-Staff must be alert to the beginning stages of heat exhaustion and encourage water consumption and rest in shaded areas.

-The use of hats and sunscreen is encouraged by Public Health.

-Parents will be informed through the monthly newsletter that their children should have the initial coat of sunscreen applied before they arrive at daycare.
-Top up coats will be applied by the teachers at least 30 minutes before going outdoors and more often when outdoors if the children are engaged in water play or are visiting off site splash pads.

-If a parent provides a hat for their child, the staff will assist the child in putting on their hat and remind them to keep it on during outdoor play time.
-Likewise, if a parent provides long sleeve shirts for their child to wear to reduce sun exposure, the staff will assist the child in putting it on before going outdoors.
+This policy also recognizes that bright winter and early spring days can also be problematic so awareness and proactive decision making is key. - In general, between May and September the children and staff should engage in outdoor programming before 11:00 am and after 3:00 pm only, except in unusual circumstances.
+Approval for planned outdoor activities between 11:00 am and 3:00 pm must be given by the Director, or her designate prior to the activity. - Whenever possible, the staff should encourage the children to play in shaded areas and should change the nature of play by adding more water play, quieter play opportunities, focused explorations and less running/high activity play.
+An outdoor drinking water station will be available at all times and children will be encouraged to drink.
+Staff must be alert to the beginning stages of heat exhaustion and encourage water consumption and rest in shaded areas. - The use of hats and sunscreen is encouraged by Public Health. - Parents will be informed through the seasonal newsletter that their children should have the initial coat of sunscreen applied before they arrive at day care; sunscreen will be re-applied by the teachers at least 30 minutes before going outdoors and more often when outdoors if the children are engaged in water play or are visiting off site splash pads. - If a parent provides a hat for their child, the staff will assist the child in putting on their hat and remind them to keep it on during outdoor play time.
+Likewise, if a parent provides long sleeve shirt for their child to wear to reduce sun exposure, the staff will assist the child in putting it on before going outdoors.

-The Health and Safety Committee encourages staff to wear sunscreen; wear hats; and drink lots of water while engaged in outdoor programming with the children.
+• The Health and Safety Committee encourages staff to wear sunscreen; wear hats; and drink lots of water while engaged in outdoor programming with the children.
 This is not only for their personal safety but has an added benefit of good modeling for the children.

-FOOTWEAR FOR CHILDREN
+FOOT WEAR FOR CHILDREN

 Robeez style slippers are only allowed in the Infant Program for non-walking infants.
-Once children are walking, they need to be in regular footwear or bare feet.
-We recommend closed toe sandals in summers and non-slip footwear throughout the year.
+Once children are walking, they need to be in regular footwear.
+We recommend closed toe sandals in summers and nonslip footwear throughout the year.
 We don't ask parents to send in indoor and outdoor shoes rather we ask for rain boots and snow boots as appropriate and one pair of indoor shoes.